cesarferreira/robin/robin-rs/README.md

 ## Features

 - Define and run project-specific scripts via `.robin.json`
+- Support for both single commands and command sequences
 - Interactive mode with fuzzy search
 - List all available commands
 - Add new commands easily